Battle of Julesburg: Aftermath

 Responding to the attack, General Robert Byington Mitchell gathered together 640 cavalry, a battery of howitzers, and 200 supply wagons at Cottonwood Springs (near present-day North Platte, Nebraska) and marched southwest to find and punish the Indians who had attacked Julesburg.
 On January 19, he found their camp on Cherry Creek, but the Indians had departed several days previously.
 With more than 50 soldiers incapacitated by frostbite in the bitterly cold weather, Mitchell gave up the chase and returned to his base.
 The only action during his expedition was when a small band of Indians rode through his camp at night, firing into the soldier's tents.

 The Sioux, Cheyenne, and Arapaho had decided to move north to the Black Hills and Powder River Country of South Dakota and Wyoming.
 En route, from January 28 to Feb 2, the Indians raided ranches and stagecoach stations along 150 miles of the South Platte Valley between what are today the towns of Fort Morgan, Colorado and Paxton, Nebraska.
 The Sioux struck east of Julesburg, the Cheyenne west of Julesburg, and the Arapaho in between.
 At night, Bent said "the whole valley was lighted up with the flames of burning ranches and stage stations, but the places were soon all destroyed and darkness fell on the valley."

 Bent participated in a raid near the Valley stagecoach station, near present-day Sterling, Colorado.
 The Cheyenne captured 500 cattle and had a skirmish with a company of army cavalry.
 The army claimed they killed 20 Indians and recovered the cattle; Bent said none were hurt, two soldiers were wounded, and only a few cattle were re-captured by the soldiers.
 Most of the Indian depredations were unopposed, although three Sioux warriors were killed in an attack on a wagon train.
 Bent noted that nine recently discharged soldiers who had participated in the Sand Creek massacre were killed by Cheyenne and their bodies mutilated.

 On February 2, the Indian caravan of several thousand women, children, and livestock crossed the frozen South Platte 25 mi west of Julesburg, heading north.
 The warriors raided Julesburg again, took the remaining supplies, and burned all the buildings.
 The 15 soldiers and 50 civilians sheltered in Fort Rankin did not venture outside the walls of the fort.
 Captain O'Brien and 14 men, who had been away from the fort, returned during the raid.
 Their presence was concealed for a time by smoke from the fires.
 Nearing the fort, O'Brien scattered the Indians with a round from his field howitzer; the men in the fort fired another howitzer to aid him, and O'Brien and his men dashed to safety inside the fort.

 With the Sioux leading, because they were more familiar with the route, the Indians left Julesburg behind and proceeded north across the divide between the South Platte and North Platte rivers.
-They would have additional skirmishes with the army at Mud Springs (near present-day Dalton, Nebraska) and Rush Creek.
+They would have additional skirmishes with the army at Mud Springs (near present-day Dalton, Nebraska) and Rush Creek in early February 1865.